import uuid

 # Cache which identifiers appear in which arrays.

-identifiers[path + (part.identifier,)] = new_node
+identifiers[id_path] = new_node

 current_node.append(new_node)

-if not isinstance(current_node, dict):
+elif not isinstance(current_node, dict):

 message = 'An earlier release had the literal {!r} for /{}, but the current release has an object with a {!r} key' # noqa: E501